GildaPD/A3D-HRC-Maya-Script/README.md

 Autodesk Maya 2022 is required to run the script.

-PD_tool is required to convert the generated JSON to an A3DA
+PD_tool is required to convert the generated JSON to an A3DA.

-Noesis (in some special cases, this is explained below)
+Noesis (in some special cases, this is explained below).

 # How to use: